Skip to content ↓

 Smithdon High School has a rich past, where students and staff enjoyed the sense of community, belonging and all that the school had to offer.
 Responses to nostalgic newspaper articles from former members of the Smithdon High School community reinforce this as former students reflected on their school days with fond memories of the exciting adventures that they shared.

-Already the choir tours the residential homes at Christmas; Reading Rangers support children in the local primary schools; the Carol Concert at Christmas has been held at St Edmund’s Church, Hunstanton, and the school continues to raise money for local charities, such as the local food bank and the Lifeboats.
+The choir tours the residential homes at Christmas; Reading Rangers support children in the local primary schools; the Christmas Concert has been held at St Edmund’s Church, Hunstanton, and more recently in Hunstanton Town Hall, and the school continues to raise money for local charities, such as the local food bank and the Lifeboats.

 Schools must offer opportunities for students outside of the classroom, as is clear from those the early days of Smithdon and we would not want this generation to miss out on those same opportunities and experiences: